 - IC Laws: State Laws Enacted and Federal Bills Proposed (Since July 2007)

 - ‘IC-Neutral’ and ‘IC-Minus’ Legislation, Rule-Making and Court Decisions

 Nothing written in this blog or in any blog post is intended to represent, or constitute, the views of any law firm with whom the publisher is associated, or any clients.
 No legal advice is provided on this site.
 This site should not be considered to be a substitute for legal advice, and it does not establish an attorney-client relationship.
 The author provides no warranty relating to any information published on this site.
 For other important and additional disclaimers, please refer to the “Terms and Conditions of Use” below.

 Author Archives: Richard J. Reibstein, Esq.

-Companies that operate their businesses on an independent contractor model or supplement their workforce with ICs are likely to be asking, “Does the proposed new joint employer regulation issued by the U.S. Department of Labor have any impact on independent … Continue reading
+Many companies that operate their businesses on an independent contractor model or supplement their workforce with ICs may be wondering if they will be impacted by the U.S. Department of Labor’s final rule on joint employer status, which was informally … Continue reading